73 Healthy Chicken Recipes for Weight Loss

 Although there are numerous sources of protein available, ranging from beans and veggies to fish and beef, chicken is by far one of the most popular sources—and it's easy to see why: It's affordable, easy to prepare, and lower in fat than many other types of meat.

-But here’s the dilemma: There are only so many grilled chicken breasts you can eat before you get bored and turn to more flavorful ideas that often come with a big dose of unwanted calories.
-That’s why we plucked out some of our favorites from the Eat This, Not That! archives for the most delicious poultry creations you can easily make at home.
+But here's the dilemma: There are only so many grilled chicken breasts you can eat before you get bored and turn to more flavorful ideas that often come with a big dose of unwanted calories.
+That's why we plucked out some of our favorite low-calorie chicken recipes from the Eat This, Not That! archives for the most delicious poultry creations you can easily make at home.

-Add some of these 53 healthy chicken recipes for weight loss to your weekly lineup, and ditch chicken boredom once and for all.
-But before you check out the recipes, here are some helpful tips that will help you make sure your chicken recipe is perfect.
+Add some of these 73 healthy chicken recipes for weight loss to your weekly lineup, and ditch chicken boredom once and for all.
+But before you check out these healthy dinner recipes, here are some helpful tips that will help you make sure your chicken recipe is perfect.